VMironiuk/Robowars/README.md

 🟡 - Implement basic game rules

       [✅] Add `Game Speed` combo box
-      [-] After a match started a user cannot interact with UI until a match finishes [-] After a match finishes there is only a `New Battle` button available which cleans up battlefields, and returns UI to the state before the previous battle [-] When a user changes game mode or a robot befrore start a battle, battlefields should update
+      [✅] After a match started a user cannot interact with UI until a match finishes [✅] After a match finishes there is only a `New Battle` button available which cleans up battlefields, and returns UI to the state before the previous battle [✅] When a user changes game mode or a robot befrore start a battle, battlefields should update [-] Show winner popup.

 🟡 - Implement a dummy robot